-The security of administrative activities can be improved by segregating administrative infrastructure from the wider network and the internet.
+The security of administrative activities can be improved by segregating administrative infrastructure from the wider network.
 In doing so, the use of a jump server (also known as a jump host or jump box) can be an effective way of simplifying and securing administrative activities.
 Specifically, a jump server can provide filtering of network management traffic while also acting as a focal point to perform multi-factor authentication; store and manage administrative tools; and perform logging, monitoring and alerting activities.
 Finally, using separate jump servers for the administration of critical servers, high-value servers and regular servers can further assist in protecting these assets.

-Control: ISM-1385; Revision: 4; Updated: Jun-23; Applicability: All; Essential Eight: N/A Administrative infrastructure is segregated from the wider network and the internet.
+Control: ISM-1385; Revision: 3; Updated: Mar-22; Applicability: All; Essential Eight: N/A Administrative infrastructure is segregated from the wider network.